 If convicted of the 26 counts, Chaney would face a maximum of 121 years in federal prison, Birotte said.
 The aggravated identity theft charge alone carries a mandatory two-year prison sentence, he added.

-Martinez said authorities coined the term "hackerazzi" to describe this kind of intrusion.
+Martinez said authorities have coined a word to describe hackers of celebrities' e-mail accounts: hackerazzi.

-"The paparazzi is always chasing them down, and now you have a virtual way of doing it by looking at posts they put on social media sites," Martinez said.
+"The paparazzi is always chasing them down, and now you have a virtual way of doing it by looking at posts they put on social media sites," Martinez said, explaining the term.

-In 2005, hackers logged into Paris Hilton's phone and stole photos of her, according to Mikko Hypponen, chief research officer at the F-Secure computer security company.
+The first real case of a celebrity hacking attack was in 2005, when hackers logged into Paris Hilton's phone and stole photos of her, according to Mikko Hypponen, chief research officer at the F-Secure computer security company.
 Those hackers reportedly were able to break into Hilton's phone by correctly guessing the not-so-secret answer to her security question, which was "tinkerbell," the name of her pet Chihuahua.

 In August, rapper Kreayshawn wrote on her blog that her Twitter account was hacked when naked photos of her showed up there.